ignaciorodrigues1/superGrid/README.md

 #### Commercial license

-If you want to use lightGallery to develop commercial sites, themes, projects, and applications, the Commercial license is the appropriate license.
+If you want to use superGrid to develop commercial sites, themes, projects, and applications, the Commercial license is the appropriate license.
 With this option, your source code is kept proprietary.
 [Read more about the commercial license](https://www.supergridjs.com/license/)